DPascalBernard/maven-alfresco-archetypes/alfresco-lifecycle-aggregator/README.txt

 *********

 -------------------------------
-ALFRESCO PLATFORM PARENT POM
+ALFRESCO PLATFORM POM
 -------------------------------
+* Describes the Alfresco platform.
+Lives in the Alfresco SVN and gets deployed at every release.
-* DependencyManagement for all Alfresco commonly used and WAR artifacts.
+* DependencyManagement for all Alfresco commonly used JAR/WAR/AMP artifacts
-* PluginManagement for all Maven plugin commonly used
-* Inherits alfresco-developer-parent POM
+* IInherits alfresco-developer-parent POM
----
-Properties
----
-<maven.compiler.version>2.3.2</maven.compiler.version>
-<maven.clean.version>2.4.1</maven.clean.version>
-<maven.dependency.version>2.4</maven.dependency.version>
-<maven.resources.version>2.5</maven.resources.version>
-<maven.install.version>2.3.1</maven.install.version>
-<maven.jar.version>2.4</maven.jar.version>
-<maven.war.version>2.2</maven.war.version>
-<maven.release.version>2.2.2</maven.release.version>
-<mmt.maven.version>1.0-SNAPSHOT</mmt.maven.version>
-<maven.jetty.version>6.1.26</maven.jetty.version>
----

 ---
 ALFRESCO DEVELOPER PARENT POM